Detecting Data Contamination from Reinforcement Learning Post-training for Large Language Models: The Challenge of Contamination Detection in RL

+and the entropy sequence $E=\{H_t\}_{t=1}^T$ measures uncertainty along the generated trajectory.
 Empirical observations show that RL tends to push entropy sequences into sparse patterns, where many tokens are nearly deterministic.
 Crucially, this collapse is stronger for contaminated samples that were explicitly rewarded during RL training, whereas clean samples retain more variability when probed.

 These insights suggest that contamination detection in RL requires moving beyond likelihood and instead measuring the policy’s dependence on specific reasoning paths.
 Token-level entropy provides a natural signal for this purpose, which directly motivates our \textbf{Self-Critique} method: by asking the model to regenerate an alternative reasoning path conditioned on its initial response and comparing the entropy sequences, we can reveal whether a sample was memorized during RL training.